cvmfs/doc-cvmfs/cpt-repo.rst

-The command ``cvmfs_server import`` requires the full CernVM-FS 2.0 data storage which is located at /srv/cvmfs by default as well as the repository’s signing keys.
-Since the CernVM-FS 2.1 server backend supports multiple repositories in contrast to its 2.0 counterpart, we recommend to move the repository’s data storage to /srv/cvmfs/<FQRN>
+The command ``cvmfs_server import`` requires the full CernVM-FS 2.0 data storage which is located at /srv/cvmfs by default as well as the repository's signing keys.
+Since the CernVM-FS 2.1 server backend supports multiple repositories in contrast to its 2.0 counterpart, we recommend to move the repository's data storage to /srv/cvmfs/<FQRN>
 upfront to avoid later inconsistencies.

 The following steps describe the transformation of a repository from CernVM-FS 2.0 into 2.1.
 As an example we are using a repository called **legacy.cern.ch**.

 #.
-Make sure that you have backups of both the repository’s backend
+Make sure that you have backups of both the repository's backend
    storage and its signing keys

 #.
 Install and test the CernVM-FS 2.1 server tools on the machine that
    is going to be used as new Stratum 0 maintenance machine

-#. | Place the repository’s backend storage data in
+#. | Place the repository's backend storage data in
      /srv/cvmfs/*legacy.cern.ch*
    | (default storage location)

 #.
-Transfer the repository’s signing keychain to the machine (f.e. to
+Transfer the repository's signing keychain to the machine (f.e. to
    /legacy\_keys/)

 #.
 Run ``cvmfs_server import`` like this: